xigxog/kubefox/docs/quickstart.md

 === "Local (kind)"

-    Let's start with setting up a local Kubernetes cluster using the kind CLI.
-    The following commands can be used to create and interact with the cluster.
+    Setup a Kubernetes cluster on your workstation using kind and Docker.
+Kind is an excellent tool specifically designed for quickly establishing a cluster for testing purposes.

     ```{ .shell .copy }
     kind create cluster --wait 5m